Wonthaggi

-Culture
+Sport

+Wonthaggi Recreation Reserve has been used by the Box Hill Hawks for Victorian Football League (VFL) and VFL Women's (VFLW) matches.

 Wonthaggi’s arts scene centres on the Union Theatre (formerly the Wonthaggi Union Community Arts Centre), a civic venue built by the Miners’ Union in 1925, destroyed by fire in 1980 and rebuilt in 1982.
 In 2025, the Council marked the site’s centenary and reverted to the original "Union Theatre" name.
 The venue regularly hosts live performance, touring acts and cinema and seats up to 400 patrons.
 It has been described as a "Swiss Army knife" for local culture, also filling the role of the shire’s cinema in the absence of a commercial operator.

 The Wonthaggi Theatrical Group (WTG) is a long-running community theatre organisation that began staging productions in the late 1960s; its first production, The Pirates of Penzance, opened in 1969.
 WTG’s productions have been recognised by the Music Theatre Guild of Victoria.
 Wonthaggi is said to have the highest population of Broadway producers per capita anywhere in the world.

 The town also supports the longstanding Wonthaggi Citizens’ Band, formed in 1910, which presents its annual concert at the Union Theatre and continues to perform at community events; in 2023 the band won a Victorian Bands League state title.

 Wonthaggi’s mining heritage remains a focus of cultural tourism at the State Coal Mine Heritage Area, an open-air museum and historic precinct operated by Parks Victoria.
 The town museum, run by the Wonthaggi & District Historical Society, is housed in the former railway station (listed by Heritage Victoria) and preserves local social and industrial history.

-Climate

 Wonthaggi's location on the north shore of Bass Strait gives it an oceanic climate, with the moderating effect of the ocean allowing a narrower temperature range throughout the year compared to other regions in Victoria.
 Average daily maximum temperatures range from 23.5 °C in summer to 13.5 °C in winter.
 Frost is rare, occurring on average 6 mornings a year.